 Let's create some toy code to mimic the bank balance example:

-Balance.Display(), then at some point a race condition is likely to occur.
+myBalance.Get() frequently enough, then at some point a data race is likely to occur.

-One way we could prevent a data race is to ensure that if one Goroutine is using the
+One way we could prevent the data race is to ensure that if one goroutine is using the

-Balance variable, then all other Goroutines are prevented (or mutually excluded) from using it at the same time.
+variable, then all other goroutines are prevented (or mutually excluded) from using it at the same time.

 mu.
 We then use